 3. Have a good team: To create trust and to show professionalism, have a good team in your corner.
 By this I mean an accountant, a banker, a solicitor and an experienced film business coach.
 This says to investors that you’ve come prepared from and you have access to sound business advice.

 Note: Investors will be relieved they won’t have to hand-hold you as well as part with their money.

 You need investor film funding (on attractive terms) for every film you make.
-Without it you’ll struggle to make films regularly and live the FMF life.
+Without it you’ll struggle to make films regularly and live a flourishing filmmaker’s life.
 You can make this happen only if you’re clued up about your film commercially and you fully know the investor mindset.